toejough/imptest/README.md

 Impure functions, on the other hand, are characterized by calls to _other_ functions.
 The whole point of some functions is that they coordinate calls to other functions.
 We often don't want to validate what those other functions _do_, as we already have tests for them, or they're 3rd parties that we trust.
 If we _do_ care about the end-to-end functionality, we can use integration tests or end-to-end testing.
 This library is here to help where we really do just want to test that the function-under-test makes the calls it's supposed to, in the right order, shuffling inputs and outputs between them correctly.

-Let's start with an example that has no arguments.
+Let's start with an example that has no arguments or returns.
 It's... purely impure.

 ```go
 func DoThings() {